-Over the next few months I’ll be bringing it back to the basics with some of the most frequent questions we’ve received.
-The one in particular that caught my eye was “What the heck is Kief, and why does everybody want so much of it?”.
-By the end of this post you will know what Kief is, where it comes from, what to do with it, and how to acquire it.
+Bringing it back to the basics with some of the most frequent questions we’ve received.
+The one in particular that caught my eye was “What is Kief, and why does everybody want so much of it?”.
+By the end of this post you will know what this weirdly-super-beneficial stuff is, where it comes from, what to do with it, and how to acquire it.
 Along with a few tips, tricks, and useful tools (Like the Hakuna Grinder!).

 WHAT IS KIEF?